AA Meetings and NA Meetings in Dayton, Ohio

 Anyone who is struggling with drug or alcohol addiction would find support groups extremely helpful.
 Groups such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) are very useful for those who are battling addiction and give addicts a platform to express their feelings while receiving advice and support at the same time.
 These support groups are led by licensed counselors or leaders who facilitate each meeting.
 Dayton residents who participate in AA meetings and NA meetings will have the opportunity to both give and receive the guidance and support that is essential for continued sobriety during recovery.

-Programs at rehab centers in Dayton typically incorporate NA and AA meetings in their overall therapy and treatment, but Dayton also has a number of stand-alone options for support groups across the city.
+Programs at rehab centers typically incorporate NA and AA meetings in their overall therapy and treatment, but Dayton also has a number of stand-alone options for support groups across the city.
 This guide is meant to provide you with an overview of Dayton NA and AA groups that are available for anyone who is currently looking for permanent healing from alcoholism or narcotics addiction.

 AA Meetings in Dayton, Ohio